Most of the last couple of weeks saw KEXINO in the German city of Düsseldorf attending DRUPA, the world’s largest tradeshow for the printing industry.

 We’ve been saying this for some time now, but we firmly believe that the writing’s on the wall for the ‘traditional’ tradeshow exhibition format.

-In short, most tradeshow organisers provide much less value to both exhibitors and visitors than before, because they’re running the show in the same way that they’ve done for the last thirty years.
-Unless they radically change the way they organise tradeshows, many manufacturers may end up spending their marketing cash elsewhere.
-Not the big players, of course, who need to spend their marketing budget allocations in fear of not getting sufficient funds in next years business plan.
+While we’re in the subject of tradeshow organizers – as a group they’ve been shafting exhibitor companies for years.
+Most tradeshow organisers provide much less perceived value to both exhibitors and visitors than before, because they’re running the show in the same way that they’ve done for the last thirty years.
+Want an example?
+Just three years ago I paid $7,500 for what was euphemistically called “broadband internet” (it was 256KB/sec!) for a 4-day tradeshow in Chicago.
+Let that sink in for a second: Seven…and…a…half…grand.
+It’s little wonder why more and more businesses are “doing it themselves” – organizing their own open days, webinars, and conferences.
+Unless they radically change the way they organise tradeshows, organizers will continue to see potential exhibitor companies spending their marketing cash elsewhere.
+Not the big players, of course, who need to spend their marketing budget allocations in fear of not getting sufficient funds in next years’ business plan.

+There’s also the issue of lazy, out-of-touch marketers who think the way to plan their tradeshow presence is pretty much the same today as it was 5, 10, or even 20 years ago.
 The days of building a booth and adopting a “If We Build It, They Will Come” attitude is as dead as the floppy disk.
-If your company doesn’t plan your tradeshow presence with pre- and post-show programmes, communications, public relations and a lead-generation and closing strategy, then your tradeshow booth is nothing more than an expensive advertisement.
+If your company doesn’t plan your tradeshow presence with pre- and post-show programmes, communications, public relations and a lead-generation and closing strategy, then your tradeshow booth is nothing more than a very expensive advertisement.